veriqta/LINUX-WORLD/README.md

 ### Begin your Linux journey

-Follow the [Learning Path](01-learning-path/) for a structured journey from first principles to advanced Linux administration and production operations.
+Follow [Beginner to Advanced](01-Beginner-to-Advanced/) for a structured 20-part journey from first principles to Linux administration, troubleshooting, automation, security, and a complete final project.

 The path covers terminal use, files, permissions, processes, services, packages, storage, networking, security, scripting, automation, troubleshooting, performance, containers, cloud, and production practices.

 ### Find and understand commands

-Use [Commands and Cheat Sheets](02-commands-and-cheat-sheets/) to find commands by task instead of memorizing disconnected syntax.
+Use [Commands and Cheat Sheets](02-Commands-and-Cheat-Sheets/) to find commands by task instead of memorizing disconnected syntax.

 Each detailed command guide explains: